FrancescoSaverioZuppichini/Pytorch-how-and-when-to-use-Module-Sequential-ModuleList-and-ModuleDict/README.md

 You can find the code [here](https://github.com/FrancescoSaverioZuppichini/Pytorch-how-and-when-to-use-Module-Sequential-ModuleList-and-ModuleDict)

 [Pytorch](https://pytorch.org/) is an open source deep learning frameworks that provide a smart way to create ML models.
-Even if the documentation is well made, I still find that most people still are able to write bad and not organized PyTorch code.
+Even if the documentation is well made, I still see that most people don't write well and organized code in PyTorch.

 Today, we are going to see how to use the three main building blocks of PyTorch: `Module, Sequential and ModuleList`.
 We are going to start with an example and iteratively we will make it better.